c1au6i0/RDen/content/about.md

 This is where I play with data and `R`.

+If you like to punch people check [my blog](https://muaydata.netlify.com/) that focuses on fight stats.

 This blog was built in `RStudio` using `RMarkdown`, `Rblogdown` and `Hugo`.